CalgaryToSpace/CTS-SAT-1-OBC-Firmware/README.md

 1. Check that your MicroUSB cable supports data transfer.
 Many MicroUSB cables are power-only.
 2. Disable your antivirus if it starts removing the compiler.
-3. Use the Ctrl+Shift+P command palate to run "STM32: Install all the required build ...".
+3. Use the Ctrl+Shift+P command palate to run "STM32: Install all the build tools ...".
 4.

 ### Updating the IOC File/Regenerating Boilerplate